radian-software/sleeping-beauty/README.md

 # interfaces.
 You may wish to set this to 127.0.0.1 instead if you
 # have placed Sleeping Beauty behind a further proxy or load balancer.
 SLEEPING_BEAUTY_LISTEN_HOST=0.0.0.0

+# Optional.
+Port on which Sleeping Beauty will expose metrics.
+No
+# default value; if not provided then a metrics server is not run.
+You
+# can access pprof profiling data at /debug/pprof, and Prometheus
+# metrics at /metrics.
+SLEEPING_BEAUTY_METRICS_PORT=9090

+# Optional.
+Network interface on which to expose metrics.
+Defaults to
+# 0.0.0.0, meaning listen on all interfaces.
+You may wish to set this
+# to 127.0.0.1 if your metrics are ingested by a sidecar process
+# running in the container.
 ```

 After configuring environment variables, simply run the `sleepingd`